Critical Care Fund

 The original painting of Marley by Beth Corbin-Melotte was purchased for $200.
 The high bidder, Robin Jones, opted to donate the painting back to WTFC and Dale & Jeanette Ouellette in memory of Marley since he passed away the night before the auction ended.
 This is incredibly thoughtful and it will be cherished by Dale & Jeanette.

-In early 2021 we took in a magnificent bobcat that we suspected had been hit by a car and also had other medical issues that required our care.
+In early 2021 we took in a magnificent bobcat that we suspected had been hit by a car and we also discovered he had other medical issues that required our care.
 We eventually named him Marley and took on the task of getting him healthy enough to return to the wild.
-Even though his prognosis seemed positive, unfortunately his medical issues were too much for him to overcome just a few months after he came to us.
+Even though his prognosis seemed positive, unfortunately all of his medical issues were too much for him to overcome after just a few months in our care.
 We were heartbroken that despite all of the efforts by the Wild Things staff and veterinarians our beloved Marley passed away the night of July 3rd.
 His illness simply overcame him.
 This was completely unexpected and we were shattered.

 The auctions for the beautiful painting of Marley and the one of a kind t-shirt raised nearly $300 to go towards the medical and daily care he received during his time with us.
 We were very thankful for the love and support shown by our community for not only Marley but all of the animals at Wild Things Freedom Center.
 This is one of the hardest losses we have experienced and not one we will soon get over.

 This is but one example of where your donations to our Critical Care Fund goes.
 We have many stories throughout each season that don’t get the same attention but are as important to us as Marley was.
 These emergency cases are not something we can plan for as we never know how extensive the injuries are and what the care will be that they need.
 Therefore, having a Critical Care Fund set aside strictly for these unexpected cases is so important to our mission.